 Please contact them any time to arrange a one to one appointment for help with literature searching or for more information about any of our resources via subject librarians or email library at warwick dot ac dot uk.

-The Library has a range of services, software and assistive technology for customers with disabilities or learning differences.
+We have a range of services, software and assistive technology for customers with disabilities or learning differences.

 Wellbeing and community